cpwill01/Data-Engineering-Zoomcamp/module_4_analytics_engineering/homework4.md

 Considering the YoY Growth in 2020, which were the yearly quarters with the best (or less worse) and worst results for green, and yellow?

-Answer: green: {best: 2020/Q1, worst: 2020/Q2} at -56% and -92% respectively, yellow: {best: 2020/Q1, worst: 2020/Q2} at -19% and -92% respectively.
+Answer: `green: {best: 2020/Q1, worst: 2020/Q2}` at -56% and -92% respectively, `yellow: {best: 2020/Q1, worst: 2020/Q2}` at -19% and -92% respectively.

-Note: The model I wrote to obtain the answer is available [here](./taxi_rides_ny/models/dm_taxi_trips_quarterly_revenue.sql)
+Note: The model I wrote to obtain the answer is available [here](./taxi_rides_ny/models/core/dm_taxi_trips_quarterly_revenue.sql).
+After building this, we can just look at the data preview since the table is small enough.

 ### Question 6: P97/P95/P90 Taxi Monthly Fare